Hoale2908/hoale2908.github.io/_posts/2025-02-01-healthcare-insurance-eda-and-prediction-using-regression-models.md

 - For every one year older, one will have to pay $250 more.
 - For every one point of BMI higher, one will have to pay $304 more.

-This model is not very accurate because it can only explain 75% of the time, as illustrated by R^2 = 0.747.
+This model is not very accurate because it can only explain 75% of the time, as illustrated by R<sup>2</sup> = 0.747.
 This could be because we have not account for the relationship among the independent variables, particularly between Smoker and BMI.
 As such, we can try fitting a quadratic regression model.

-### Quadratic Regression Model
+### 2. Quadratic Regression Model

 Using the same variables and data, our fitted model has:

 <img src="https://github.com/Hoale2908/healthcare_insurance/blob/main/quadratic%20model.png" class="post-image">

 As we can see, our model now has 9 coefficients.
-R^2 = 0.838 means that it has a higher accuracy compared to the linear regression model above.
+R<sup>2</sup> = 0.838 means that it has a higher accuracy compared to the linear regression model above.

 We will continue with a cubit polynomial model as a way to improve model accuracy.

-### Cubic Regression Model
+### 3. Cubic Regression Model

 Similarly, we used the same independent variables for training purposes.
 Below are the intercept and coefficients:

 <img src="https://github.com/Hoale2908/healthcare_insurance/blob/main/cubic%20model.png" alt="cubic model" class="post-image">

-Using a cubic polynomial model only improved R^2 from 83.8% to 84.1% while it is costly to implement (in terms of computing resources) and harder to explain to non-technical stakeholders (19 coefficients), especially that it will exponentially increased with the number of independent variables.
+Using a cubic polynomial model only improved R<sup>2</sup> from 0.838 to 0.841 while it is more costly to implement and harder to explain to non-technical stakeholders (19 coefficients and will exponentially increase).

 Therefore, we will choose the Quadratic model as the final winner.